-Located on the Strand in Westminster, the Vaudeville Theatre is an old West End house famous for hosting, like the name suggests, vaudeville shows and musical revues.
+Located on the Strand in Westminster, the Vaudeville Theatre London is an old West End house famous for hosting, like the name suggests, vaudeville shows and musical revues.
 A genre of musical theatre, vaudeville is a variety of entertainment that originated at the end of the 18th century.
 Construction of the original building was completed in 1870 under the leadership of C J Phipps and was rebuilt twice with the seating capacity reducing with each subsequent renovation.
 In 1926, the theatre was closed and underwent another round of major renovation, this time focusing on the interior as designed by Robert Atkinson.
 During this renovation, the auditorium was redesigned from the traditional horseshoe shape to its current rectangle shape.
 The ownership of the theatre was passed around in the late 20th century and presently resides with Max Weitzenhoffer.
 The theatre interior features gold fleck wallpaper with a modest blue-grey paint.

-In its 148 years of existence, the Vaudeville Theatre has been home to some truly iconic productions.
+In its 148 years of existence, the Vaudeville Theatre London has been home to some truly iconic productions.
 A few major productions include Present Laughter, Blithe Spirit, Shirley Valentine, Salad Days, Showtune, Kat and the Kings, Madame Melville, Swimming with the Sharks, The Deep Blue Sea, Private Lives, An Ideal Husband, What the Butler Saw, Great Expectations, Forbidden Broadway, Hand to God, Stepping Out, True West, and many others.
-Presently, the theatre is all set to host Magic Goes Wrong.
+Presently, the theatre is all set to host Constellations.
 Planning to watch the show?
 Our Vaudeville Theatre seating plan guide has all the information you need.

 Address: 404 Strand, Covent Garden, London WC2R 0NH, UK

 Upper Circle: 156

 Check out the Vaudeville Theatre Seating Plan here.